Niki Lauda: 1976 Nürburgring crash

 On 1 August 1976, during the second lap at the very fast left kink before Bergwerk, Lauda was involved in an accident where his Ferrari swerved off the track, hit an embankment, burst into flames, and made contact with Brett Lunger's Surtees-Ford car.
 Unlike Lunger, Lauda was trapped in the wreckage.
 Drivers Arturo Merzario, Lunger, Guy Edwards, and Harald Ertl arrived at the scene a few moments later, but before Merzario was able to pull him from his car, Lauda suffered severe burns to his head and hands and inhaled hot toxic gases that damaged his lungs and blood.
-In an interview with BBC Radio 5 Live ("I Was There -- May 21, 2019"; "Niki Lauda speaks in 2015"), Lauda said, "...there were basically two or three drivers trying to get me out of the car, but one was Arturo Merzario, the Italian guy, who also had to stop there at the scene, because I blocked the road; and he really came into the car himself, and uh, triggered my, my seatbelt loose, and then pulled me out.
-It was unbelievable, how he could do that, and I met him afterwards, and I said, 'How could you do it?!'.
-He said, 'Honestly, I do not know, but to open your seatbelt was so difficult, because you were pushing so hard against it, and when it was open, I got you out of the car like a feather...'."
-As Lauda was wearing a modified helmet, it didn't fit him properly; the foam had compressed and it slid off his head after the accident, leaving his face exposed to the fire.
+In an interview with BBC Radio 5 Live, Lauda said:

+As Lauda was wearing a modified helmet, it did not fit him properly; the foam had compressed and it slid off his head after the accident, leaving his face exposed to the fire.
 Although Lauda was conscious and able to stand immediately after the accident, he later lapsed into a coma.
-While in hospital he was given the last rites, but he survived.
+While in the hospital, he was given the last rites.

 Lauda suffered extensive scarring from the burns to his head, losing most of his right ear as well as the hair on the right side of his head, his eyebrows, and his eyelids.
 He chose to limit reconstructive surgery to replacing the eyelids and restoring their functionality.
 After the accident he always wore a cap to cover the scars on his head.
 He arranged for sponsors to use the cap for advertising.

 With Lauda out of the contest, Carlos Reutemann was taken on as his replacement.
-Ferrari boycotted the Austrian Grand Prix in protest at what they saw as preferential treatment shown towards McLaren driver James Hunt at the Spanish and British Grands Prix.
+Ferrari boycotted the Austrian Grand Prix in protest at what they saw as preferential treatment shown toward McLaren driver James Hunt at the Spanish and British Grands Prix.

+The corner where the accident happened was subsequently named Lauda Links (Lauda Left).